 Before checking the vent, unplug the dryer or shut off the power at the fuse box or breaker panel to avoid an electrical shock hazard.
 Turn off the gas supply to your dryer.
 Caution: Please read our safety information before attempting any testing, maintenance or repairs.

 A gas dryer burns a mixture of natural gas or propane and air.
 The resulting combustion gases of carbon monoxide and dioxide are created.
 These gases must be properly vented to the outdoors to prevent asphyxiation or poisoning.
 An improperly vented dryer can also result in the build up of lint which represents a fire hazard.

 A typical vent hose is about four inches in diameter.
 It can be made of rigid steel or aluminum, semi-rigid aluminum, flexible foil or flexible PVC / vinyl.
-The vent hose connects from the rear lip of the dryer to the lip of an exterior vent and should be held in place on both ends with
+The vent hose connects from the rear lip of the dryer to the lip of an exterior vent and should be held in place on both ends with a band clamp.